Authors:

 Ruxolitinib 1.5% cream Topical JAK 1-2 Milton S. Hershey Medical Center II Recruiting

-Povorcitinib (INCB054707) Oral JAK 1 Incyte Corporation III Not yet recruiting
+Povorcitinib (INCB054707) Oral JAK 1 Incyte Corporation III Active, not recruiting

-Phase I-III “clinical” trials registered with clinicaltrials.gov for hidradenitis suppurativa that were either active, recruiting or not yet recruiting as of January 1, 2023.
+Phase I-III clinic l trials registered with clinicaltrials.gov for Hidradenitis Suppurativa that were either active, re-cruiting or not yet recruiting as of April 1, 2025.

-Abbreviations; CXCR, CXC chemokine receptor; C5a, complement 5a; LTA4, leukotriene A4; IL, interleukin; IV, intravenous; JAK, Janus Kinase; SC, subcutaneous; PDE4, phosphodiesterase 4; TNF, tumor necrosis factor; MK2, p38MAPK-activated protein kinase 2; SYK, spleen tyrosine kinase
+Abbreviations; CXCR, CXC chemokine receptor; C5a, complement 5a; LTA4, leukotriene A4; IL, interleukin; IV, intravenous; JAK, Janus Kinase; SC, subcutaneous injection; PDE4, phosphodiesterase 4; TNF, tumor necrosis factor

 Table 29.2.
 Procedures, wound care, and complementary and alternative medicine (CAM) currently in the clinical trial pipeline for hidradenitis suppurativa